-Amy Cooper, sociology and early childhood education major, is exploring perceptions while at the College of Saint Elizabeth (CSE).
+Amy Cooper, '14, sociology and early childhood education, explored perceptions while at the College of Saint Elizabeth (CSE).

 Cooper, a transfer student from County College of Morris, came to CSE where she quickly fell in love with the atmosphere, the seamless transfer process, the programs, and the athletics.

-With the additional focus on sociology, the Roxbury, N.J., native finds many ways to interact with others and understand society firsthand by taking part in many campus organizations.
-She is vice president of the Student Athlete Advisory Committee and co-president of Kappa Delta Pi.
+With the additional focus on sociology, the Roxbury, N.J., native found many ways to interact with others and understand society firsthand by taking part in many campus organizations.
+She was vice president of the Student Athlete Advisory Committee and co-president of Kappa Delta Pi.

 Opportunities and experiences at CSE helped Cooper prepare for the future.
 “I’ve gained the confidence to stand up in front of people and be the leader of a group, and take charge.”
 Whether this is for an extracurricular activity, on the volleyball court, or in preparation for student teaching, Cooper is ready.
 She said that she feels her background in sociology will help her to better “understand the students I will encounter.”
 Of her time at CSE, Cooper said “I absolutely love it!”